-Prerequisites: English 2, Qualifying test scores and GPA, and SPC Application Grades: 10-12 Length: Semester 1 Course #: ENC1101 This St. Petersburg College course is designed to develop composition skills.
-It emphasizes the development of the multiparagraph essay and includes practice in information retrieval from electronic and other sources, as well as in the paragraph essay and includes practice in information retrieval from electronic and other sources, as well as in the selection, restriction, organization and development of topics.
+Prerequisites: English 2, Qualifying test scores and GPA, and SPC Application

+Grades: 10-12 Length: Semester 1 Course #: ENC1101

+This St. Petersburg College course is designed to develop composition skills.
+It emphasizes the development of the multiparagraph essay and includes practice in information retrieval from electronic and other sources, as well as in the selection, restriction, organization and development of topics.
 It also offers the student opportunities to improve proficiency with sentence structure, diction, and mechanics.
 Selected writing samples are examined as models of form and as sources of ideas for the student's own writing.